Meetings

 Afternoon Session

-Dr Catherine Day introduced the afternoon session
+Dr Catherine Day introduced the afternoon session.
+Her remarks can be viewed below.

-The citizens then moved into their breakout groups
+The citizens then moved into their breakout groups.

 Advocacy: St Vincent de Paul